shybovycha/shybovycha.github.io/_drafts/2024-06-26-so-why-redux-is-bad.md

 - components are pretty much stateless at this point, encapsulated and not having side effects leaking everywhere
 - logic is nicely separated from the representation and is encapsulated in the reducers (and maybe, to a small extent, in selectors)

+Elm utilizes the language features and its own runtime combined with Redux-like architecture to improve some aspects of the more traditional pure JS way of things, where there are only opinionated libraries and no one way of doing things.

 Consider Elm architecture and how it compares to Redux:

 - all the states are still combined into one big cauldron of chaos